PTE MocksMock Practice Tests

 PTE AI scoring, answered

 Yes.
-Since the August 2025 update, Pearson's system detects 'rhythmic monotony' and penalises heavily templated responses by up to 30 percent of the score.
+Since the August 2025 update, Pearson's system detects “rhythmic monotony” and penalises heavily templated responses by up to 30 percent of the score.
 Structured answers are fine — robotically memorised scripts are not.
+Practice with speaking drills to build natural delivery.

 Understand the scorer.
 Beat the test.